 Always.
 Give the 60-20-20 rule a try.
 That’s where you spend 60% of your overall gift budget on the wedding gift, 20% on a shower gift, and 20% for the engagement gift.

-The Knot says the wedding gift part of that equation varies depending on your relationship with the couple.
-Think: from $50-$75 for a coworker or distant relative to $100-$150 for a close relative or friend.
+The dollar amount depends on your relationship with the couple.
+For the wedding gift, the Knot suggests $50-$75 for a coworker or distant relative and $100-$150 for a close relative or friend.
 But let your budget be the final say.

 You might be able to spend a little less by going in with friends on a bigger gift from the couple’s registry.
 Be the KitchenAid hero your friend needs.
 Speaking of registries, make sure to check them out early before all the reasonably priced options are gone and you’re stuck with $200 bird-shaped salt and pepper shakers.